Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Interest Groups

 All members are invited to participate in one or more Interest Groups.
 Interest Groups provide unique opportunities for friendship, sharing and learning.
 Contact group leader/leaders for meeting updates or to sign up after Pay-in-May.
-The only requirement is paid membership in University League.
+Invite a guest for one or two IG meetings to encourage membership in UL; the only requirement is paid membership in University League to continue in the interest group.

 Click on any interest group below for more information, including meeting times, organizer contact, and a brief description of the activities.